-- 1.1 This is Monmouthshire's ninth Annual Performance Report, which looks at the performance of the Planning Service against nationally set performance indicators, Welsh Government (WG) targets, the Wales average performance, and Monmouthshire's performance last year.
+- 1.1 This is Monmouthshire's tenth Annual Performance Report, which looks at the performance of the Planning Service against nationally set performance indicators, Welsh Government (WG) targets, the Wales average performance, and Monmouthshire's performance last year.
 The results are considered in the context of the challenges, opportunities, priorities and resources (staffing and financial) available to us.
 The objective of the APR is to reflect on and celebrate good performance, identify areas for improvement, and look across Wales to identify potential areas of best practice that we could learn from or share with others.

 - 1.2 The nature of the performance indicators means their focus is on decision speed and customer service rather than measuring whether or not better outcomes have been achieved.
 It has not yet been possible to identify an objective way of measuring outcomes, however we seek to prioritise securing the best scheme possible rather than traditional indicators relating to speed of decision-making.
 Research has identified that our customers' priority is securing planning permission: customers generally understand the benefits of good design and, within reason, do not see the time taken as a priority.

 - 1.3 For the purposes of this report, performance is analysed across the four key aspects of planning service delivery as set out in WG's Planning Performance Framework:

 - Efficiency;

 - Quality;

 - Engagement; and

 - Enforcement.

-The performance of the Local Development Plan is more than adequately covered in the Annual Monitoring Report, also being submitted to WG in October 2023.
+The performance of the Local Development Plan is more than adequately covered in the Annual Monitoring Report, which will be submitted to WG in Autumn 2024.
 For the other areas in the Planning Performance Framework, performance data has been obtained by Monmouthshire officers from the Development Management Quarterly Returns and our own back-office system.
-Comparisons have been made with the Welsh average performance for each measure over 2018/19 (the latest reporting period for this national data) as well as our own performance against the measures over 2022/23.
+Comparisons have been made with the Welsh average performance for each measure over 2018/19 (the latest reporting period for this national data) as well as our own performance against the measures over 2023/24.
 Performance is ranked as 'good', 'fair' or 'needs improvement'.

-- 1.4 Based on the performance information in Section 6 and Annex A, we can be pleased with the service we deliver given the challenges we have faced.
-During this period: - The proportion of all applications determined within 8 weeks, or an agreed timescale, improved compared to the year before rising from 81% to 89% and remained well above the WG target of 80%; - The average time to determine all applications increased to 110 days (from 106 days in 2021/22) explained by the impact of the backlog caused by previous staffing shortages within the application team (and among our consultee organisations) as well as the delay caused by the phosphate pollution issue that led to a pause in determining many applications in the central and northern parts of the County;
+- 1.4 Based on the performance information in Section 6 and Annex A, we can be very pleased with the service we deliver given the challenges we have faced.
+During this period: - The proportion of all applications determined within 8 weeks, or an agreed timescale, improved compared to the year before rising from 89% to 93% and remained well above the WG target of 80%; - The average time to determine all applications reduced to 100 days (from 110 days in 2022/23) as the team worked through newer solutions (including the NRW review of environmental permits) that addressed the phosphate pollution issue that had contributed to delays in determining many applications in the central and northern parts of the County;

-- The proportion of major applications determined within agreed timescales was 71% and was above the Welsh average in 2018/19; - 75% of listed building applications were determined within approved timescales and we provided a valued Heritage service for Blaenau Gwent Council; - The percentage of applications that were approved remained high at 94%, well above the WG average; - During this reporting period, we closed 361 applications seeking pre-application advice.
-147 planning applications stemmed from the pre-application advice we gave.
-Of those that have been determined seven were refused (5%) and nine were withdrawn (6%) due to a change in the applicants' circumstances; the remainder were approved (89%).
-All seven that were refused had not followed the advice we gave at pre-application stage.
-Consequently, we have a 100% success rate of applications that went to decision stage and followed our pre-application advice.

-1.5 A summary table of our performance can be found in Annex A.
+- The proportion of major applications determined within agreed timescales was 67% and involved just two out of three applications, slightly below the pre-pandemic Welsh average in 2018/19 (68%); - 84% of listed building applications were determined within approved timescales, an improvement on the previous period (75%) and we provided a valued Heritage service for Blaenau Gwent Council; - The percentage of applications that were approved was 97%, an indicator that our preapplication advice service is working well; - During this reporting period, we closed 263 applications seeking pre-application advice.
+282 submissions for pre-application advice were received in 2023/24.
+Of these 35 led to planning applications, and 34 of these were approved and one was withdrawn.
+Consequently, we have a 100% success rate of applications that went to decision stage and followed our pre-application advice. - 1.5 A summary table of our performance can be found in Annex A.